bigface0202/curriculum_vitae/readme.md

 - Car
 - Movie/Drama
 - Mahjong
+- Video Game

 ## Job Career

 ### 2022/02 - : Future Architect - IT Consultant

+#### Summary

+- Working as a SRE/DevOps engineer in products recommendation platform team of retail company.
+- Mainly, developing the infrastructure on Google Cloud.
+- Data security, cost reduction, and network are also my responsibility.

 #### Responsibilities between 2022/05 - Now